Super Bowl XXXIV halftime show: Production

 The show was produced by The Walt Disney Company and sponsored by E-Trade.

-Inspired by the Walt Disney World Millennium Celebration event held at the Epcot amusement park at Walt Disney World in Florida, the show recreates the event's Tapestry of Nations parade.
+Inspired by the Walt Disney World Millennium Celebration event held at the Epcot theme park at Walt Disney World in Florida, the show recreates the event's Tapestry of Nations parade.
 It was directed by the director of the original parade, Gary Paben.

 The show features a choir with 80 members, 26 cymbal players and 50 set drummers and 50 marching drummers, as well as an orchestra conducted by Steven Byess.
 It also features 30 puppeteers.

 Singers that performed on the show were Christina Aguilera, Enrique Iglesias, Phil Collins, and Toni Braxton.
 Actor Edward James Olmos served as the show's narrator.